-Here’s another easy to make plant-based, vegan recipe that packs a lot of nutrition for growing toddlers & everyone else in the family–Sweet Potato Kale Bean Patties!
-Serve these as finger foods alongside cut up bits of fruits and vegetables, or dress these patties up by cutting pieces of bread into quarters and sandwiching the patties to make little sandwiches!
-Adding sweet potato into the recipe gives the patties a nice moistness.
-Once again, these patties freeze and thaw relatively well, so get out the ingredients below and make them for your next meal!
+For young children, you could serve these as finger foods alongside cut up bits of fruits and vegetables, or dress these patties up by cutting pieces of bread into quarters and sandwiching the patties to make little sandwiches.
+These patties also freeze and thaw well, so get out the ingredients below and make a big batch for your family’s next meal!

-- 1 small sweet potato
+- 1 small sweet potato [240 g raw weight]

-- 1 tablespoon paprika
+- 1 tablespoon ground flaxseed

 - 2 teaspoons dried oregano